Bounds on the closeness centrality of a graph: Introduction

-This bound formalises precisely the natural expectation that the closeness centrality $\bar{\mathsf{C}}_C(G)$ and the mean distance $\bar{l}(G)$ cannot both be small.
-This bound is also useful: together with known upper bounds on $\bar{l}(G)$, it yields ten new lower bounds for $\bar{\mathsf{C}}_C(G)$; see Corollary~\ref{cor:lower bounds on CC}.
+In Section~\ref{sec:duality}, Theorem~\ref{thm:CC-l-inequalities} presents the fundamental and elegant new bounds $1\leq\bar{l}\bar{\mathsf{C}}_C< 2$.
+The lower bound is tight and the upper bound is asymptotically tight.
+Although these bounds are simple, they appear to have been overlooked in previous literature.
+They show that the closeness centrality $\bar{\mathsf{C}}_C(G)$ and the mean distance $\bar{l}(G)$ cannot both be small nor both be large.
+These bounds are also useful: the lower bound combined with known upper bounds on $\bar{l}(G)$, the yields ten new lower bounds for $\bar{\mathsf{C}}_C(G)$; see Corollary~\ref{cor:lower bounds on CC}.